Learning Certified Neural Network Controllers Using Contraction and Interval Analysis: Introduction

 \section{Introduction}

-Learning-based methods have demonstrated potential for controlling complex nonlinear systems, owing to their ability to represent and learn highly expressive policies that can be difficult to obtain through classical control design.
+\IEEEPARstart{L}{earning}-based methods have demonstrated potential for controlling complex nonlinear systems, owing to their ability to represent and learn highly expressive policies that can be difficult to obtain through classical control design.
 However, deploying learned controllers in safety-critical applications demands rigorous guarantees on closed-loop behavior that such policies do not inherently provide.

 This gap between expressiveness and certifiability has motivated a growing body of work on formally verifying closed-loop behavior of systems with neural network controllers.
-For instance, one can certify neural Lyapunov functions for stabilization or neural control barrier functions for safety, using satisfiability modulo theory or branch-and-bound optimization to rigorously conclude the lack of counterexamples \cite{abate_formal_2021}.
+For instance, one can certify neural Lyapunov functions for stabilization or neural control barrier functions for safety, using satisfiability modulo theories (SMT) or branch-and-bound optimization to rigorously conclude the lack of counterexamples \cite{abate_formal_2021}.
 These exact verification approaches, however, can be difficult to scale to large state spaces and deeper networks.
 A scalable alternative uses \emph{bound propagation} \cite{liu_algorithms_2021} to verify guaranteed overapproximations of the learned components.

 Beyond stabilization and invariance, contraction theory has provided a suite of tools suitable to tackle other challenges like online tracking \cite{manchester_control_2017}, and recent work has developed neural contraction metrics \cite{sun_learning_2021} to help scale these methods.
-However, formally verifying the behavior of these contraction metrics remains a significant challenge, relying on Lipschitz-based sampling arguments or over-conservative bounding techniques \cite{zakwan_neural_2024,davydov_verifying_2025}.
+However, formally verifying these contraction metrics remains a significant challenge, relying on Lipschitz-based sampling arguments or over-conservative bounding techniques \cite{zakwan_neural_2024,davydov_verifying_2025}.
 In this work, we use off-the-shelf neural network bound propagators, careful dependency management through the contraction condition, and an efficient exact characterization of the $\ell_2$-logarithmic norm of an interval matrix to jointly train neural network controllers and contraction metrics with formal guarantees.